They Call Me

 They call me Beautiful these ethnic men of New York City

-Each stride a love letter to our homelands, they recognize my cadence
+stride a love letter to our homelands, they recognize my cadence A glimmer

-A glimmer of home in a land so different so far away from the lush greenery
+of home in a land so different so far away from the lush greenery From the

 The wit, the strong brow, the expense account, the accent, the worldliness